skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

 **During the lamda migration, all of the manual steps in this workflow will be replaced by automated CICD piplines**

+# Lambda Source Code Migration

+* For a lambda which starts as the result of a _REST_ call place the code in `EventResource.java#in` method adjusting appropriately the `@Path` configurations and HTTP Method (eg. `@POST`) to match the lambda's REST trigger.
+* For a lambda which starts as a result of a _message_ arriving place the code in `EventResource.java#consumeQuickstartKafkaIn` method adjusting `@Incoming` configuration all occurrences (also in `values.yaml` and `application.properties`) to the `Topic` name monitored by the lambda.

 # Prerequisites

    * An Azure login